Skip to content

 14. Varanger

-Getting closer to the Arctic Circle has its own charm and fascination, but nothing beats watching the aurora borealis.
-There are many forecast centers that can help you with arranging your trip of chasing the lights.
-However, these spots are the best to maximize your chances of observing the Northern Lights in Norway.
+Getting closer to the Arctic Circle has charm and fascination, but nothing beats watching the aurora borealis.
+Many forecast centres can help you arrange your trip by chasing the lights.
+However, these spots are the best to maximise your chances of observing the Northern Lights in Norway.

 Don’t forget to treat yourself to exciting historical tales about the Vikings by visiting the remote small towns.
 During your hunting journey, make sure you fill your vision with the exceptional snowy landscapes of the Nordic lands.